 The Company has the following employee share plans under which share awards conditional on the achievement of pre-determined targets have been granted.

-- (i) Fraser and Neave, Limited Restricted Share Plan - (ii) Fraser and Neave, Limited Performance Share Plan - (iii) F&N Restricted Share Plan 2019
+- (i) Fraser and Neave, Limited Restricted Share Plan - (ii) F&N Restricted Share Plan 2019

-During the financial year, all pending awards under the Fraser and Neave, Limited Performance Share Plan have been released.
-The final award under the Fraser and Neave, Limited Restricted Share Plan which is pending release is expected to be released by December 2022.
+During the financial year, all pending awards under the Fraser and Neave, Limited Restricted Share Plan have been released.

 (b) Reserves